rodolfo-mora/huginn/README.md

 ## Configuration

-Valkyrie is configured using a YAML file.
+Huginn is configured using a YAML file.
 Here's an example configuration for multiple clusters:

 ```yaml
 # Multi-cluster configuration